aisamanra/ndbl/README.md

 flattens the list of lists into just a list, for simple situations in which grouping is irrelevant to the configuration.
-Each function pair guarantees that `fromJust . decode . encode == id`, although be aware that `encode . fromJust . decode == id` is not always true, as multiple valid NDBL documents may correspond to a single NDBL representation.
+Each function pair guarantees that `fromJust . decode . encode == id`, although be aware that `encode . fromJust . decode /= id`, as multiple valid NDBL documents may correspond to a single NDBL representation.